 With so many pros, why do we still see companies lagging with their in-house development work?
 There certainly is some catch to in-house development.
 Else, why would so many companies be running towards IT outsourcing?
 Let’s find out.

 Increased Costs: One of the biggest setbacks to in-house development is the increased costs.
 Be it the infrastructural cost, the added benefits, corporate events, or any other paid employee benefits, everything increases the development costs by around 30%.
-When you hire developers on your payroll, you need to pay them no matter how important or irrelevant the task.
-Moreover, you also have to retain them which adds to the costs.
+When you hire developers on your payroll, you need to pay them no matter how important or irrelevant the task is.
+Moreover, you also have to retain them which adds to the custom software development cost.

 Slow Launch: When hiring an in-house team, the entire process may take anywhere between 30 and 40 days.
 Moreover, with the demand for IT professionals soaring high, it might take forever.
 And the struggle doesn’t end just there.
 The developers even need training and time to get familiar with the project to become a part of your team.
 This adds more days to the launch date.